syncfusion-content/fileformat-docs/File-Formats/DocIO/word-to-markdown.md

 ## Supported Word document elements

-The following table shows the list of supported elements while converting from Word document to Markdown.
+The following table shows the list of Word document elements supported in Word to Markdown conversion.

 ### Body items